 Hal Ornstein, DPM, FASPS, and Gregory Stilwell, DPM, FACFAS

-Appropriate footwear is important for people with CMT, but many patients struggle to find well-fitting shoes because of their high-arched feet and hammered toes.
+Appropriate footwear is important for people with Charcot-Marie-Tooth disease (CMT), or hereditary peripheral neuropathy, but many patients struggle to find well-fitting shoes because of their high-arched feet and hammered toes.
 For this reason, custom-made shoes may be necessary.
 Large shoe stores often have pedorthists on staff who are certified in fitting shoes for the special foot.
 They can cast the foot for custom-made shoes or design inserts to make ready-made shoes fit more correctly.